 This cannabinoid naturally occurs both in hemp and marijuana — but in different concentrations.

 And, while it can be found in the buds of marijuana plants, hemp-derived delta 9 THC is extracted from the flowers of hemp plants.

 Hemp is the federally legal cannabis variety that’s cultivated to yield less than 0.3% delta 9 THC.
 When extracted from hemp — and infused in a hemp-derived product in a concentration that also doesn’t exceed 0.3% by weight — that product is legal under the Farm Bill.
 In essence, the hemp product must contain balanced levels of this cannabinoid to be legal.

 The 2018 Farm Bill authorized the growth, manufacture, and sale of hemp and hemp products with less than 0.3% delta 9 THC.

 This compound naturally occurs (and can be derived from) hemp and marijuana.
 As you probably know, marijuana strains contain up to 25% THC and are properly regulated only in a dozen states in the nation.

 Hemp is not a controlled substance

-Marijuana and marijuana-derived Delta-9 THC remain controlled substances under federal law.
-Hemp was exempt from the federal Controlled Substances Act initially under the 2014 Farm Act.
+Marijuana and marijuana-derived delta 9 THC remain controlled substances under federal law.
+The 2014 Farm Act exempted hemp from the federal Controlled Substances Act.
 Under this Act, nearly 40 states created pilot programs that allowed hemp farming for research purposes.

 The current Farm Bill enacted in 2018 removed “hemp” and “THC in hemp” from the Controlled Substances Act.
 Federal law defines hemp broadly and bases the difference between hemp and marijuana mainly on the THC levels present in each plant.